Publish Workspace

 Map Service

-• Query and measure map, such as distance measure and area measure, and obtain the results.
+• Query and measure maps, such as distance measurement and area measurement, and obtain results.

-• Clear the map image cached by the server.
+• Clear cached map images on the server.

 Spatial Analyst Service